Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

-where $\sigma^{\text{inel}}_{\text{eff}}$ is the effective cross section of interaction between nucleon constituents.
-Starting with this, we find the \textit{number of participating nucleons} ($N_{\text{part}}$) from both nuclei \footnote{ From analytical Glauber model, the probability of $n$ \textit{nucleon-nucleon collision} is calculated using the single nucleon-nucleon collision probability, $P^{coll}_{nn}(\boldsymbol{b}_n)$ of Eq.(\ref{eq:single_coll_prob}).
-And using that, one can find the average number of nucleons that participate in more than one pairwise collisions ($N^A_{\mathrm{part}}$ and $N^B_{\mathrm{part}}$) from each nucleus A and B ~\citep{MorelandThesis}}.
-The nucleon density given by Eq.(\ref{eq:nucleon_density}) is summed over the number of participating nucleons to calculate nuclear density as,
+where $\sigma^{\text{inel}}_{\text{eff}}$ is the effective cross section for interaction between nucleon constituents.
+Starting with this, we find the \textit{number of participating nucleons} ($N_{\text{part}}$) from both nuclei \footnote{ From the analytical Glauber model, the probability of $n$ \textit{nucleon-nucleon collisions} is calculated using the single nucleon-nucleon collision probability, $P^{coll}_{nn}(\boldsymbol{b}_n)$, from Eq.~(\ref{eq:single_coll_prob}).
+Using that, one can find the average number of nucleons that participate in more than one pairwise collision ($N^A_{\mathrm{part}}$ and $N^B_{\mathrm{part}}$) from each nucleus, A and B~\citep{MorelandThesis}}.
+The nucleon density given by Eq.~(\ref{eq:nucleon_density}) is summed over the number of participating nucleons to calculate the nuclear density as,

-Here, $N^A_{\mathrm{part}}$ is the number of participating nucleons from nucleus A, $\textbf{\textit{b}}$ is the nucleus-nucleus collision impact parameter and $\gamma_i$ is a weight factor sampled from a gamma distribution to introduce fluctuations like that in between events in the experimental setup~\citep{fluctuating_gamma_weight}.
-An analogous equation is used for nucleus B with a negative sign for $\textbf{\textit{b}}/2$ term.
-This fluctuating nuclear density then goes into calculating the nuclear thickness function, $\tilde{T}_A (\vec{x}_{\perp}) = \int dz \; \tilde{\rho}_A (\boldsymbol{x}_{\perp},z) $.
-The nuclear overlap function is calculated using a generalized mean called as \textit{reduced thickness},
+Here, $N^A_{\mathrm{part}}$ is the number of participating nucleons from nucleus A, $\textbf{\textit{b}}$ is the nucleus-nucleus collision impact parameter, and $\gamma_i$ is a weight factor sampled from a gamma distribution to introduce event-by-event fluctuations similar to those in the experimental setup~\citep{fluctuating_gamma_weight}.
+An analogous equation is used for nucleus B with a negative sign for the $\textbf{\textit{b}}/2$ term.
+This fluctuating nuclear density is then used to calculate the nuclear thickness function, $\tilde{T}_A (\vec{x}_{\perp}) = \int dz \; \tilde{\rho}_A (\boldsymbol{x}_{\perp},z) $.
+The nuclear overlap function is calculated using a generalized mean called the \textit{reduced thickness},

 where $p$ is a dimensionless real-valued parameter.
-The specific values of $p = -1,0,+1$ correspond to arithmetic, geometric and harmonic mean respectively as stated in Ref.~\citep{Trento2015}.
-This \textit{reduced thickness} is then scaled with a normalization factor to obtain the initial energy deposited after the nucleus-nucleus collision.
+The specific values $p = -1, 0, +1$ correspond to the arithmetic, geometric, and harmonic means, respectively, as stated in Ref.~\citep{Trento2015}.
+This \textit{reduced thickness} is then scaled by a normalization factor to obtain the initial energy density deposited after the nucleus-nucleus collision.